brentlintner/linus/TRACKER.md

         * Just show a Chunk: 1/2 (Or Preview: True), and tell LLM to ask for more if they need tha file (for now manual @ load it all)
     * Keep two versions not pruned instead of only one
     * Before writing files ask for confirmation to accept changes (needs db)

-* Prompt Customization
-    * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
-    * If a PROJECT.md exists, pull that into the prompt (right near the top)
-        * Create one for this project to test out
-        * Have defaults as well
-            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Auto update the project file structure when new files are added or updated (db setup + function calling for this?)
 * Track versions of files even after pruning (need to use local db setup + function calling for this?)